 # 18 You can spend hours and get nowhere, so before we go on Facebook, we get specific about our goals and plans first.
-Make sure you have a game plan before you login to Facebook so you can work smart and not waste any time.
+Make sure you have a game-plan before you login to Facebook so you can work smart and not waste your time.
 It’s very easy to waste 2-3 hours on Facebook and not accomplish anything productive.

 # 19 The best strategy for using Facebook appropriately for network marketing is to look for friends of friends.
 Most of your friends on Facebook have anywhere from 200 to 1,000 friends, so you have a never ending list of prospects on Facebook.